-Today is La Chandeleur or Candlemas, the day when farmers and gardeners alike look to the weather to foretell when winter will end and spring arrive.
+Today is La Chandeleur or Candlemas, the day when farmers and gardeners alike look to the skies to foretell when winter will end and spring arrive.
 As the old French proverbs declare;

 À la Chandeleur, l’hiver cesse ou reprend vigueur.
 On Candlemas, winter ends or strengthens.

 Quand la Chandeleur est claire, l’hiver est par derrière; Chandeleur couverte, quarante jours de perte!
-If February is clear, winter is behind us.
-If the Chandeleur is overcast, winter will last another forty days.
+If Candlemas is clear, winter is behind us.
+If Candlemas is overcast, winter will last another forty days.

 France is not alone in predicting the end of winter today, 2nd February is also Groundhog Day in USA.
 In the town of Punxsutawney, Pennsylvania, every 2nd February, a furry little groundhog called Phil emerges out of his burrow from hibernation and looks for his own shadow.